- Impacts, Risks, and Adaptation in the United States: The Fourth National Climate Assessment, Volume II

 Observed and Projected Change in Heavy Precipitation

-Figure 2.6North Carolina State University
+Figure 2.6North Carolina State University, University of Illinois at Urbana-Champaign Department of Atmospheric Sciences

 This figure appears in chapter 2 of the Impacts, Risks, and Adaptation in the United States: The Fourth National Climate Assessment, Volume II report.